M-uch/IAC_RISCV32I_Team_23/README.md

 ![Alt text](<Pictures/Pasted image 20231207112136.png>)

-**Project Diagram**
+**Project Brief Diagram**

 ![Alt text](<Pictures/Pasted image 20231207111708.png>)

+**Modified Single Cycle CPU Diagram**

 the following tasks needed to completed to finish the first stage of the project:

 - Writing a f1 program in assembly and converting to it's little endian machine code equivalent
 - Adding the data memory component and it's respective multiplexer (including byte sized addressing)
-- implementing additional operations to the ALU
+- Implementing additional operations to the ALU
-- implementing additional control signals to the control unit for the JAL instructions required and store load instructions
+- Implementing additional control signals to the control unit for the JAL instructions required and store load instructions
 - Adding components to allow for jumps (storing the RET address and returning to respective address on RET)
-- implementing a trigger that can be externally changed through Vbuddy to start the f1 light sequence on demand
+- Implementing a trigger that can be externally changed through Vbuddy to start the f1 light sequence on demand

 ## Evidence ##